Hiradoumi Yūki: Makuuchi career

 Hiradoumi entered the top division during the September 2022 tournament, at the rank of maegashira 16.
 However, he suffered a narrow loss in his first tournament, achieving a 7-8 make-kochi record.
 In the following tournament of November, he managed to maintain his makuuchi rank due to the balance of promotion and demotion of other wrestlers.
 Even with a losing record, his performance received praises, notably from former yokozuna Kitanofuji, who praised his energy and his "unrivaled training enthusiasm".
 In the last tournament of 2022, he managed his first kachi-koshi in the top division by the twelfth day.
 He was listed as a potential Fighting spirit prize recipient but was shelved because he did not reach the majority of the attending committee members votes.
 In the first banzuke of 2023 Hiradoumi was ranked maegashira 10.
 He secured kachi-koshi at the January tournament on day 14 with a win over Kotoekō.
 Reaching his highest rank, Hiradoumi notably won his match against former ōzeki Takayasu on Day 8, but suffered a close losing record.
 After a good tournament in March 2023, Hiradoumi was promoted to Maegashira 5 for the July tournament of the same year.
 However, he suffered a negative record (make-koshi) and had to declare himself kyūjō for the final day of the tournament, having been seen limping after his fight against Abi.

 During the November 2023 tournament, Hiradoumi stood out by recording a victory on Day 10 over Ichiyamamoto, the tournament's sole leader, jeopardizing his lead in the title race.
 The victory was also Hiradoumi's seventh in a row, having started the tournament with three defeats.
 During the 2024 March tournament, he stood out again by defeating Ōzeki Kirishima on Day 10.
 During the April 2024 tour, Hiradoumi received advice from Yokozuna Terunofuji during a training session, winning two of his seven matches.
 Terunofuji also commented that he had chosen Hiradoumi as his partner because he wanted to test motivated and dynamic wrestlers.

 At the May 2024 tournament, Hiradoumi stood out by inflicting defeat on ōzeki Takakeishō (on Day 1) and on one of the tournament co-leaders, Ōnosato (Day 9), threatening his chances of winning the title.
 During the July tournament, Hiradoumi scored ten victories, beating higher-ranked wrestlers such as Kirishima and Ōnosato.
 For his performances, he won his first special prize (for Technique) and established a solid foundation for eventual promotion to the rank of ōzeki.
 Because of the balance of the banzuke, disturbed with the demotion of Takakeishō and the good performance of the four sekiwake of the time, Hiradoumi did not receive promotion, however, securing his status as komusubi.

+In 2026, at the 50th edition of the Japan Grand Sumo Tournament, a one-day tournament held annually for professional sumo wrestlers at the Ryōgoku Kokugikan, Hiradoumi was awarded the Fighting Spirit prize, only having lost in semi-finals to eventual tournament champion yokozuna Hōshōryū.